 The answer lies in building a strong human capital foundation.
 Human capital refers to the knowledge, skills, experience, and attitudes of people who work in an organization.
 It includes everything from education and training to management and leadership.

 Every entrepreneur needs human capital for their business to be successful.
 Human capital plays an important role when it comes to the entrepreneurship ecosystem.
-Therefore, it is essential for entrepreneurs to invest in their own human capital and make sure that they have all the necessary skills and knowledge needed in order to successfully run their company.
+Therefore, it is essential for entrepreneurs to invest in their own human capital and make sure that they have all the necessary skills and knowledge needed in order to successfully run their companies.

 Thus, an entrepreneurship ecosystem is a network of people, organizations, and resources that help an entrepreneur to start, grow and succeed.
 The ecosystem includes everything from the support of education and training to the availability of financial resources and legal services.